sthalles/sthalles.github.io/_posts/2019-01-03-fisher-linear-discriminant.markdown

   <img class="img-responsive center-block" src="{{ site.url }}/assets/fisher-ld/feature_transformation.png" alt="linearly inseparable data">
 </figure>

 However, sometimes we do not know which kind of transformation we should use.
 Actually, to find the best representation is not a trivial problem.
 There are many transformations we could apply to our data.
-Likewise, each one of them could result is a different classifier (in terms of performance).
+Likewise, each one of them could result in a different classifier (in terms of performance).

 One solution to this problem is to learn the right transformation.
 This is known as ***representation learning*** and it is exactly what you are thinking - Deep Learning.
 The magic is that we do not need to "guess" what kind of transformation would result in the best representation of the data.
 The algorithm will figure it out.